PrinsFrank/PrinsFrank.nl/_posts/2022-02-04-Configuring-PHP8.1-on-scrutinizer.md

 readtime:
 ---

 When building open source PHP packages, Scrutinizer is an awesome free tool to analyse code and create coverage reports.
-As I recently started a [Validated Properties](https://github.com/PrinsFrank/php-validated-properties) package I decided to implement it there as well, but unlike with other packages this one doesn't have support for PHP7.4 and 8.0, as it uses Attributes introduced with PHP8.1.
+As I recently started a [Validated Properties](https://github.com/PrinsFrank/php-validated-properties){:target="_blank" rel="noreferrer noopener"} package I decided to implement it there as well, but unlike with other packages this one doesn't have support for PHP7.4 and 8.0, as it uses Attributes introduced with PHP8.1.
 And setting up PHP8.1 on Scrutinizer turned out to quite difficult.

-According to the Scrutinizer docs, using PHP8.1 should be as simple as adding a version to the php build environment variable, and: [(...) currently support the following versions: (...) <b>or any other released version</b>](https://scrutinizer-ci.com/docs/build/languages#php).
+According to the Scrutinizer docs, using PHP8.1 should be as simple as adding a version to the php build environment variable, and: [(...) currently support the following versions: (...) <b>or any other released version</b>](https://scrutinizer-ci.com/docs/build/languages#php){:target="_blank" rel="noreferrer noopener"}.
 But when adding setting the following configuration:

 ```yaml
 build: